 A vocation is a strong feeling of suitability for a particular career or occupation.
 Vocation also refers to a person’s occupation that is considered worthy and requires dedication.

 Nursing involves specialised education and training.
-Not only do you need a degree to enter the field, but maintaining strong technical skills is essential for a successful career.
+You need a degree to enter the field, and maintaining strong technical skills is essential for a successful career.

-And as an ever-evolving profession, with new technologies being introduced on a regular basis, brushing up and learning new skills is important to progress.
+And as an ever-evolving profession, with new technologies introduced regularly, brushing up and learning new skills is important to progress.

-But nursing is more than a degree and technical skills.
-Being a nurse requires dedication and hard work to go beyond the technical requirements...
+However, being a nurse involves more than a degree and technical skills.
+It requires dedication and hard work to go beyond the technical requirements.

-It’s something I was naturally drawn towards and I felt it fitted with my personality.
+It’s something I was naturally drawn towards, and I felt it fit my personality.
 It felt like a natural calling.
 I think you are either a compassionate person or more of an academically driven person.
 I’m the former.”

 Nursing as a vocation